AzonInc/Doorman/README.md

 3. Connect the Ground Line to the B Terminal of your Doorman
 4. Connect the P Line to the P Terminal of your Doorman

-## 📟 How to obtain Command Codes from the TCS Bus
+## 📟 Obtaining Command Codes from the Bus

-Depending on the Firmware you are going to use there are different methods to obtain Command Codes.
+Depending on the Firmware you are using, there are different methods to obtain Command Codes.

 - **[ESPHome](https://github.com/AzonInc/doorman/tree/master/firmware)**\
 If you use the ESPHome Doorman Firmware from this Repository, every received Command Code is logged in the ESPHome Console and also published as an Home Assistant Event.
 Besides that there is a "Last Bus Command" Text Sensor (disabled by default) which also shows the last Bus Command.